Democratic US Sen. Jacky Rosen is reelected in Nevada, securing battleground seat

 Brown, a retired Army captain who moved to Nevada from Texas in 2018 and has never held elected office, unsuccessfully tried to ride President-elect Donald Trump's strong showing in the working-class state.
 Trump won Nevada on Friday.

 The Associated Press left phone and emailed messages seeking comment Friday from Brown's campaign.
-Just before Rosen won, Brown said on X that it was unacceptable that votes were still being counted in Nevada days after the election.
+In a Saturday morning post on X, Brown thanked Nevada.

-“We deserve to know election results within hours, not a week later,” he said.
+"Serving as your nominee has been the honor of a lifetime, and though the outcome is not what we hoped, I am deeply moved by the trust, dedication, and hope you’ve shown throughout this journey," Brown said.

 Brown had Trump’s support in the Republican primary and won easily, but he was significantly outspent during the campaign, leaving Rosen to dominate the airwaves for months.